itkinai/face_proceccing/README.md

 ### Recognition

-new [1] SeetaFace Engine is an open source C++ face recognition engine, which can run on CPU with no third-party dependence (https://github.com/SCU-BRL/SeetaFaceEngine)
+* SeetaFace Engine is an open source C++ face recognition engine, which can run on CPU with no third-party dependence (https://github.com/SCU-BRL/SeetaFaceEngine)

 * FaceNet: A Unified Embedding for Face Recognition and Clustering (https://arxiv.org/pdf/1503.03832v3.pdf) (Triplets)